alec-chan/autorice/README.md

 #autorice

-autorice creates a way for unix rices to be shared between people and easily installed with minimal setup.
+autorice creates a way for unix theme configurations or "rices" to be shared between people and easily installed with minimal setup.

 ##Rices